microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 Returns a two element vector containing the column and row of the matrix that the thread-local index corresponds to.

+Validation rules will enforce that:
+* The matrix scope must be `Wave` or `ThreadGroup`

 ```llvm
 declare [Ty] @dx.op.linAlgMatrixGetElement.[Ty].[MatTy](
   immarg i32,                         ; opcode